zishanakhtar/tinderAutoRightSwipe/README.md

 Android SDK and platform-tools should be installed.
 Developer options and USB debugging should be enabled on android device.
 Change udid in BaseClass.java according to your android device.
+Run testng.xml file as TestNG Suite or RightSwipe.java as TestNG Test